 - AP credits are not accepted as fulfillment of prerequisite courses.

-- Completion of a baccalaureate degree: Students are admitted into the Doctor of Occupational Therapy (OTD) Program after successful completion of a baccalaureate degree with a minimum cumulative GPA of 3.0 (based on 4.0).
+- Completion of a baccalaureate degree: Students are admitted into the Doctor of Occupational Therapy (OTD) program after successful completion of a baccalaureate degree with a minimum cumulative GPA of 3.0 (based on 4.0).

-- Experience in Occupational Therapy: Complete a minimum of 40 hours of volunteer or paid work experience.
+- Experience in occupational therapy: Complete a minimum of 40 hours of volunteer, paid work or telehealth experience.
 These experiences should occur in at least two different occupational therapy practice areas (e.g., children and youth/pediatrics, health and wellness, productive aging/geriatrics, rehabilitation, mental health, work/industry, home care).
 NOTE: Applicants having difficulty obtaining volunteer, paid work or telehealth experience hours may view approved videos to obtain up to 12 experience hours.
 See OT Video Attestation.
 After viewing the videos, upload the signed attestation form to your OTCAS application.